microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 ```

 `T` is any [scalar](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-scalar) type.
-`N` is the number of components and must be an integer between 1 and 4 inclusive.
+`N` is the number of components and must be a constant integer expression between 1 and 4 inclusive.
 See the vector definition [documentation](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-vector) for more details.
 This proposal adds support for long vectors of length greater than 4 by
- allowing `N` to be greater than 4 where previously such a declaration would produce an error.
+ allowing `N` to be a constant integer expression greater than 4
+ where previously such a declaration would produce an error.

 The default behavior of HLSL vectors is preserved for backward compatibility, meaning, skipping the last parameter `N`
 defaults to 4-component vectors and the use `vector name;` declares a 4-component float vector, etc. More examples